WerxsAI/werxs-website/README.md

 4. **Environment Variables**

-    Set up the necessary environment variables for Okta and AWS S3 integration.
+    Set up the necessary environment variables for auth0 and AWS S3 integration.
 Refer to the `.env.example` file for the required variables.

 5. **Run the Application**